 Congenital muscular torticollis is an asymmetrical deformity of the head and neck in which the head is tilted toward the side with the shortened muscle and the chin rotated towards the opposite side.
 The deformity is noticed after the birth of the child and it could manifest in a few days to weeks.

-The term torticolis is derived form two Latin words, tortus, meaning “twisted,” and collum, meaning “neck,.”
+The term torticollis is derived from two Latin words, tortus, meaning “twisted,” and collum, meaning “neck”.

 Wryneck is a lay term is used to describe torticollis arising from any cause.

 Congenital muscular torticollis is more common in girls than in boys.

 The right side is involved in about 75 percent of cases of congenital muscular torticollis.

 Etiology of Congenital Muscular Torticollis

 The immediate cause of the deformity in congenital muscular torticollis is fibrosis within the sternocleidomastoid muscle, which subsequently contracts and shortens.

 The sternocleidomastoid muscle arises from clavicle [clavicular head and sternum [sternal head] and attaches at the mastoid process behind the ear.